 In Art, the emphasis is on developing our creative young men as 'independent learners'.
-The expectation is that your son will use all the skills and resources they are given to develop their work.
+The expectation is that your son will use all the skills and resources they are given to develop their artwork.
 They will be proactive in this process and will be encouraged to ensure that they challenge themselves by selecting challenging images and ideas to include in their work.
 This level of challenge will help them develop and stretch their skills in a variety of areas within Art.
-The teacher will also deliver high quality demonstrations and use excellent examples to show what is expected of them.
+The teacher will also deliver high quality demonstrations and use graded exemplar on the whiteboard to show what is expected of them.
 They will also support them during the creative process of producing their work.

-Students can add to their knowledge and skills by attending daily art club and researching skills and techniques via YouTube videos.
-They can also look at the BBC bitesize information on Art for KS3 and GCSE.
+Pupils can add to their knowledge and skills by attending Art club and researching skills and techniques via YouTube videos.
+They can also look at the BBC bitesize information on Art for KS3 and GCSF.

 Parents and carers can help by giving your son the skills to be an independent learner.
 Ensure that your son takes a well organised approach to homework.
 It would be helpful to set out times that your son is expected to complete homework at home during the evening and at weekends.
-Please encourage your son to spread Art homework out over the one or two-week period that it has been set, rather than completing it at the last minute.
+Please encourage your son to spread Art homework out over a manageable time period, rather than rushing and completing it at the last minute.
 This will reinforce what he is being told by his Art teacher at school and will ensure that we see the best of his ability.
 Parents and carers can also help by encouraging your sons to read around the subject and to research new skills and media at home.
-A lot of students enjoy watching videos of artists producing artwork on YouTube for example.
-Visiting areas of cultural interest can also cultivate an appreciation of the arts.
+A lot of students enjoy watching videos of artists producing artwork on online platforms.
+Visiting areas of cultural interest can also cultivate an appreciation of The Arts.
 Taking a trip to the Barber Institute of Art in Selly Oak, Birmingham Museum and Art Gallery, Walsall Art Gallery, Lapworth Museum of Geology in Selly Oak, war memorials, historical properties, large scale graffiti designs around the Custard Factory in Digbeth (to name but a few!) will encourage your son's love of art, history and culture.